Why rent…when you could own!

 Most renters think they cannot afford to buy their first home.
 Actually many can and many more can prepare for ownership.
 You just need three things; a steady job, a clean credit report and a downpayment.

-1. A steady job!
-Lenders want to know that you have the capability to pay back the loan.
-So they require that you have been steadily employed in the same type a business for a minimum of two years.
+1. A steady job: Lenders want to know that you have the capability to pay back the loan.
+They require that you have been steadily employed in the same type a business for a minimum of two years.

 You can see if you are eligible for downpayment assistance by going to the following site: